-We are unable to offer a money back guarantee because the process involves a substantial amount of preparation and sometimes several appearances in court by our attorneys.
-We cannot afford to offer this low of a price and a money back guarantee.
+Unfortunately, we do not offer a money-back guarantee for the Certificate of Relief from Disabilities service.
+The process involves a substantial amount of preparation and can require several appearances in court by our attorneys.
+We cannot afford to offer this low of a price and a money-back guarantee.

 Yes.
 You person must apply for and get a separate Certificate of Relief from Disabilities for each conviction.
 You can get Certificates of Relief from Disabilities for all of your convictions, even for those that were federal or occurred outside New York, provided you are a New York resident.